 The one tool above all others I highly recommend purchasing is a professional chef’s knife or Santoku knife (Japanese version similar to a French chef’s knife, but without a pointed tip).
-This purchase will make your efforts in the kitchen feel like a smooth breeze instead of a harrowing hurricane!
-A good quality professional knife could greatly enhance your culinary experience and gustatory growth.
+Purchasing a good-quality professional knife will greatly enhance your culinary experience and gustatory growth.
 I promise.

 At the kitchen supply store, the professional knives are usually locked up inside glass cases.
 Ask the clerk for three or four professional chef knives of varying sizes (some have longer/larger blades than others), preferably carbon steel with a full tang.

 The tang is the metal part of the blade that extends into the handle.
 Ideally, you want the metal to extend all the way through the handle.
-Having a “full tang” will keep your knife handle from coming loose and falling apart (see picture at right).
+Having a “full tang” will keep your knife handle from coming loose and falling apart.

 Hold each knife, one at a time, in your hand, and feel it; lift it up, make chopping motions in the air or on the counter (be careful not to scare or cut anyone).
 Make sure your hand easily holds the weight of the knife.

 Find the knife that feels right for you.
 If you are comfortable holding your knife, you will be more proficient in the kitchen and less likely to cut yourself.
-You will also be less likely to cut yourself if you’re using a sharp knife.
 A dull knife leads to accidents because you have to struggle with it.